mimanjh/426_final/README.md

 * **title_Software Engineer**: binary variable of the person is Software Engineer or not (1,0)
 * **title_Software Engineering Manager**: binary variable of the person is Software Engineering Manager or not (1,0)

 With further inspection of the dataset, we found duplicates within the education features of the dataset that we thought were unnecessary for the analysis and would introduced unwanted bias into the data.
-For example, if someone had a bachelors (1) and a masters (1) it is possible that this observation would affect the results of both the education, we reclassified that row to only have a masters (1) and not bachelors (0).  \
+For example, if someone had a bachelors (1) and a masters (1) it is possible that this observation would affect the results of both the Masters_Degree and Bachelors_Degree.
+Therefore, we reclassified rows similar to this to only mark the highest degree of education degree as (1) and all other degrees of education as (0). \

-Also, we removed rows that contained zero within the base salary variable.
-We then noticed that there are also zero values for some 'yearsofexperience' and 'yearsatcompany' variables.
-In this case, we will assume that they are newly hired people and will not drop those 0 values.
-Because there would be a correlation between the companies and the location of where the companies are based in in relation to the total yearly compensation variable, we decided to drop the location variable.
+We removed rows containing zero values within the base salary variable.
+We also noticed existing zero values for several values for 'yearsofexperience' and 'yearsatcompany' variables.
+In this case, they are newly hired people and so we did not drop these zero values. \

 # Exploratory Data Analysis
-To make sure the data summary is accurate, we made sure that non of our variables had missing values.
+To make sure the data summary is accurate, we made sure that none of our variables had missing values.
 Given the dataset summary, we were able to look through the count, mean, standard deviation, minimum, maximum and three quartiles. \
 ![plots](/figures/1.png)

-For further analysis, we created bar graphs and scatter plots.
+For further exploratory analysis, we created bar graphs and scatter plots.
 The given bar graphs compares total yearly compensation between the FAANG companies.
-It has shown that Netflix has the highest pay and Amazon has the lowest pay.\
+It was intersting to find that Netflix has the highest pay and Amazon has the lowest pay. \
 ![plots](/figures/2.png)

-With further inspections, we created a scatterplot to compare the total yearly compensation with the years of experience from the employees of the different companies.
+We created a scatterplot to compare the total yearly compensation with the years of experience from the employees of the different companies.
 We also created a scatterplot to compare the total yearly compensation with the years at the different companies.
 We can see that google has the most dispersed area of pay with employees of different experience levels and years at the company.
 Highest pay from most of the FAANG company is within the 10-20 years of experience range.
 The years at company variable contains pretty similar compensation throughout the graph.
 We can see that facebook employees usually stay in the company within 10 years.
-Google employees usually stay within the company for 15 years with some exception that stayed for more that 15 years.
+Google employees usually stay within the company for 15 years with some exceptions that stayed for more that 15 years.
 Amazon has employees ranged from 0 years in the company to 20 years in the company.\
 ![plots](/figures/3.png)

 To see the relation between education level and total yearly compensation of each company, we created a bar plot.
 We can see that Netflix and Google give the highest compensation for workers that has education level of some college.
 Surprisingly, Apple gives a higher compensation for workers with high school diploma.
 Facebook and Amazon, on the other hand, compensate more for employees with PhD. \